4degrees/sawmill/doc/guide/configuration.rst

 .. seealso::

-    See :ref:`Configurator Example <bark.guide.example.configurator>` for the
+    See :ref:`Configurator Example <mill.guide.example.configurator>` for the
     full code used in this tutorial.